How Many Hours of Sleep Do You Need?

-The amount of sleep a person needs depends on many factors, including age.
-For example, in general:
+The amount of sleep a person needs depends on many things, including their age.
+In general:

-- Most adults need 7 to 9 hours a night for the best amount of sleep, although some people may need as few as 6 hours or as many as 10 hours of sleep each day.
+- Most adults need 7 to 9 hours, although some people may need as few as 6 hours or as many as 10 hours of sleep each day.

 - Women in the first 3 months of pregnancy often need several more hours of sleep than usual.

-The amount of sleep a person needs also increases if he or she has been deprived of sleep in previous days.
-Getting too little sleep creates a "sleep debt," which is much like being overdrawn at a bank.
-Eventually, your body will demand that the debt be repaid.
-We don't seem to adapt to getting less sleep than we need, while we may get used to a sleep-depriving schedule, our judgment, reaction time, and other functions are still impaired.
+The amount of sleep a person needs also goes up if they’ve missed sleep in previous days.
+If you don’t have enough, you’ll have a "sleep debt," which is much like being overdrawn at a bank.
+Eventually, your body will demand that you start to repay the debt.

 - Memory problems

-- A weakening of your immune system, increasing your chance of becoming sick
+- A weakened immune system, raising your chance of getting sick

-Many studies make it clear that sleep deprivation is dangerous.
-Sleep-deprived people who are tested by using a driving simulator or by performing a hand-eye coordination task perform as badly as or worse than those who are intoxicated.
+Studies make it clear that sleep deprivation is dangerous.
+People who missed some sleep before getting into a driving simulator or doing a hand-eye coordination task perform as badly as or worse than people who had been given alcohol.

-The National Sleep Foundation says you are probably too drowsy to drive safely if you:
+The National Sleep Foundation says you’re probably too drowsy to drive safely if you: